Operators/swipes-view-android/README.md

 Further Reading
 ---------------

-See the [Javadocs](http://operators.github.io/swipes-view-android) for more on the [SwipesView](http://operators.github.io/swipes-view-android#SwipesView), [SwipesAdapter](http://operators.github.io/swipes-view-android#SwipesAdapter) functions.
+See the [Javadocs](http://operators.github.io/swipes-view-android) for more on the [SwipesView](http://operators.github.io/swipes-view-android#SwipesView), or [SwipesAdapter](http://operators.github.io/swipes-view-android#SwipesAdapter) functions.

 See the [MAC Guides](#) for detailed examples of how to use the SwipesView, like with [ImageViews](#) or [ViewGroups](#).